spidernet-io/egressgateway/docs/concepts/Datapath.en.md

    ðŸñ'ðŸñ'ðŸñ'ðŸñ'ðŸñ'ñ
     ```

-## Other
+## Others

-1. NODE_MARK: Each node corresponds to one, globally unique label.
-The label is generated by prefix + unique identifier.
-The label format is `NODE_MARK = 0x26 + value + 0000`, `value` is 16-bit, and the total number of supported nodes is `2^16`.
-2.
+1. NODE_MARK: each node corresponds to a globally unique label.
+The label is generated by combining a prefix and a unique identifier.
+The format of the label is as follows: `NODE_MARK = 0x26 + value + 0000`, where `value` is a 16-bit number.
+The total number of supported nodes is `2^16`.

 2. TABLE_NUM:

-* Since each host can only have [0, 255] routing tables (of which 0, 253, 254, 255 are already used by the system), exceeding the number of tables will result in node routes not being calculated, and the nodes will be disconnected.
-Moreover, the table name matches the ID of the table, and if it doesn't, the kernel will randomly assign it.
-Therefore, to be on the safe side, the number of tables (n, default value is 100), which is the maximum number of gateway nodes, can be set by a variable.
+  * Since each host can have [0, 255] routing tables (where 0, 253, 254, and 255 are already used by the system), exceeding the maximum number of tables will result in the inability to calculate routes for nodes, leading to node disconnection.
+Additionally, table names must match the table ID, and if there is no match, the kernel will assign a random name.
+To be on the safe side, the number of controlled tables (represented by variable n with a default value of 100) is limited, which also serves as the upper limit for gateway nodes.
-* TABLE_NUM algorithm: user can set a starting value (s, default value is 3000), the table name range is [s, (s+n)], user needs to ensure that the table name of [s, (s+n)] is not occupied.
-Randomly take a starting value from [s, (s+n)], and then increase the value in a circular manner until it gets a table name that is not used by this node, or report an error if it is not found.
+  * TABLE_NUM algorithm: users can set a starting value (represented by variable s with a default value of 3000), and the range of table names will be [s, (s+n)].
+Users need to ensure that the table names within this range are not occupied.
+Start with a randomly selected value from [s, (s+n)] and increment it circularly until an unused table name for the current node is obtained.
+If none is found, an error is reported.